-Claimant alleges that she and her family were living in Kuwait when Iraq invaded the country on August 2, 1990.
-She asserts that, beginning with the invasion and for approximately five weeks thereafter, she and her family were confined to their residence in Doha, Kuwait.
-Claimant states that, during this time, she feared being discovered by Iraqi soldiers and tortured or killed.
-She further claims that, during this entire period, the Iraqi government in effect forcibly prevented her (and other U.S. nationals) from leaving Kuwait and/or Iraq and did so with the express purpose of compelling the United States government to acquiesce to certain Iraqi government demands.
-After the Iraqi government authorized female and minor U.S. nationals to leave, Claimant flew from Kuwait (via Baghdad, Iraq) to Amman, Jordan, on September 7, 1990.
+Claimant alleges that he and his family were living in Kuwait when Iraq invaded the country on August 2, 1990.
+He asserts that, beginning with the invasion and for approximately five weeks thereafter, they were confined to their residence in Salmiya, Kuwait.
+Because he was three years old at the time, Claimant has little independent recollection of his captivity; however, he can "still recall [he and his family] having to hide in [their] apartment" He alleges that, during this entire period, the Iraqi government in effect forcibly prevented him (and other U.S. nationals) from leaving Kuwait and/or Iraq and did so with the express purpose of compelling the United States government to acquiesce to certain Iraqi government demands.
+After the Iraqi government authorized female and minor U.S. nationals to leave, Claimant flew from Kuwait to Amman, Jordan (via Baghdad, Iraq), on September 8, 1990.

-Although Claimant was not among them, many of the U.S. nationals in Iraq and Kuwait at the time of the 1990-91 Iraqi occupation of Kuwait sued Iraq (and others) in federal court for, among other things, hostage-taking.1 Those cases were pending when, in September 2010, the United States and Iraq concluded an en bloc (lump-sum) settlement agreement.2 The Agreement, which entered into force in May 2011, covered a number of personal injury claims of U.S. nationals arising from acts of the former Iraqi regime occurring prior to October 7, 2004, including claims of personal injury caused by hostage-taking.3 Exercising its authority to distribute money from the settlement funds, the U.S. Department of State provided compensation to numerous individuals whose claims were covered by the Agreement, including some whom Iraq had allegedly taken hostage or unlawfully detained following Iraq's 1990 invasion of Kuwait.
+Although Claimant was not among them, many of the U.S. nationals in Iraq and Kuwait at the time of the 1990-91 Iraqi occupation of Kuwait sued Iraq (and others) in federal court for, among other things, hostage-taking.1 Those cases were pending when, in September 2010, the United States and Iraq concluded an en bloc (lump-sum) settlement agreement.2 The Agreement, which entered into force in May 2011, covered a number of personal injury claims of U.S. nationals arising from acts of the former Iraqi regime occurring prior to October 7, 2004, including claims of personal injury caused by hostagetaking.3 Exercising its authority to distribute money from the settlement funds, the U.S. Department of State provided compensation to numerous individuals whose claims were covered by the Agreement, including some whom Iraq had allegedly taken hostage or unlawfully detained following Iraq's 1990 invasion of Kuwait.

-Under the International Claims Settlement Act of 1949 ("ICSA"), the Secretary of State has statutory authority to refer "a category of claims against a foreign government" to this Commission.4 The Secretary has delegated that authority to the State Department's Legal Adviser, who, by letter dated October 7, 2014, referred three categories of claims to this Commission for adjudication and certification.5 This was the State Department's
+Under the International Claims Settlement Act of 1949 ("ICSA"), the Secretary of State has statutory authority to refer "a category of claims against a foreign government" to this Commission.4 The Secretary has delegated that authority to the State Department's Legal Adviser, who, by letter dated October 7, 2014, referred three categories of claims to

-$^{^1}$ See, e.g., Hill v.
+1 See, e.g., Hill v.
 Republic of Iraq, 175 F. Supp.
 2d 36 (D.D.C.
 2001); Vine v.
 Republic of Iraq, 459 F. Supp.
 2d 10 (D.D.C.
 2006).

 2 See Claims Settlement Agreement Between the Government of the United States of America and the Government of the Republic of Iraq, Sept.
 2, 2010, T.I.A.S.
-No. 11-522 ("Claims Settlement Agreement") or "Agreement").
+No. 11-522 ("Claims Settlement Agreement" or "Agreement").